johnko/mfsbsd/README.md

 Version 2.1ko1 (johnko's fork)

 > This fork (github.com/johnko/mfsbsd) of mfsBSD has some extra features:
+> - inspired by Joyent's SmartOS: boot a whole Data Center from a USB or PXE boot
 > - how to recover with the USB image in `./doc` (auto-create DHCP, PXE, pkgng repo, distro jails)
 > - DHCP and PXE auto-configured based on make-your-own network map in `keys/all/server/csv/dhcpd/net.csv`
 > - host network interfaces also auto-configured based on make-your-own network map with `lagg` support